 Sarajevo Open Centre is an independent feminist civil society organization that strives to empower lesbian, gay, bisexual, trans* and intersex (LGBTI) people and women through community empowerment and activist movement building.
 SOC also promotes the human rights of LGBTI people and women publically and advocates on national, European and international level for improved legislation and policies in Bosnia and Herzegovina.
 By working on European integration issues, SOC is improving human rights in general and encouraging further the development of civil society.

-Diversity: we respect and take into consideration intersectionalities, fighting multiple discrimination, especially on the grounds of sex, sex characteristics, gender, sexual orientation and gender identity;
+We believe in and promote intersectionality and diversity of ideas and people: we respect and take into consideration people and their perspectives stemming from their different identities and backgrounds.
+We are also actively fighting multiple discrimination, especially on the grounds of sex, sex characteristics, gender, sexual orientation, gender identity and sex characteristics.

-Integrity: we are committed to transparency and accountability in our procedures and work, guided by professional standards, results we want to achieve and broad involvement of different stakeholders;
+We promote integrity: we stick to our values and principles, and we are committed to fairness, transparency and accountability in our procedures and work guided by professional standards and results we want to achieve as well as broad involvement of different stakeholders.

-Innovation and creativity: we introduce new methods, approaches and focus areas, and are prepared for continuous learning in order to be able to respond to new challenges;
+Innovation and creativity: we introduce new methods, approaches and focus areas, encourage openness and are prepared for continuous learning in order to be able to respond to new challenges.

-Collaboration and solidarity: we invest in long term partnerships and networks on national and international level, using these synergies to further our goals and strengthen our position within civil society;
+Collaboration and solidarity: we invest in long term partnerships and networks on national and international level, using these synergies to further our goals and strengthen our position within civil society.
+We believe that we can achieve more by combining a critical approach towards the performance of the state institutions, with partnership when it is in line with our strategic goals.

-Communication: we have established successful channels of communication with stakeholders and our target groups;
+Communication: we have established successful channels of communication with stakeholders and our target groups, which are used regulary, and are two-way.

 Advocacy, legal protection and institutional cooperation

-- Established the only civil society-led LGBTI human rights violation monitoring and documentation system in Bosnia and Herzegovina, which resulted in Pink Reports – annual LGBTI rights reports for 2012, 2013, 2014 and 2015, concrete advocacy (i.a. written submissions/alternative reports, legislative and policy proposals) actions on national, European and international level;
+- Established and maintained the only civil society-led LGBTI human rights violation monitoring and documentation system in Bosnia and Herzegovina, which resulted in Pink Reports – annual LGBTI rights reports for 2012, 2013, 2014, 2015, 2016, and 2017 followed by concrete advocacy (i.a. written submissions/alternative reports, legislative and policy proposals) actions on national, European and international level;

-- Representatives of the national institutions and international organizations recognized SOC as the main source of accurate information and quality legislative and policy proposals;
+- Representatives of the national institutions, international and human rights organizations from the region recognized SOC as the main source of accurate information and quality legislative and policy proposals;

-- Successfully launched changes or participated in amendments of the following laws: a) Anti-Discrimination Law (improvement of procedural aspects and clear definition of sexual orientation, gender identity and sexual characteristics as the basis on which the discrimination is forbidden), b) Law on BiH Ombudsmen Institution (proposing a model law whose parts that deal with the definition of competences, relations with civil society, and a clear recognition of sexual and gender minorities in the areas of work of the Institution of Ombudsman have been taken into the official law), c) Criminal Codes of RS and FBiH (clear definition of hate crimes, i.a. based on sexual orientation and gender identity);
+- Successfully launched changes or participated in amendments of the following laws: a) Anti-Discrimination Law (improvement of procedural aspects and clear definition of sexual orientation, gender identity and sexual characteristics as the basis on which the discrimination is forbidden), b) Law on BiH Ombudsmen Institution (proposing a model law whose parts that deal with the definition of competences, relations with civil society, and a clear recognition of sexual and gender minorities in the areas of work of the Institution of Ombudsman have been taken into the official law), c) Criminal Codes of RS and FBiH (clear definition of hate crimes, i.a. based on sexual orientation and gender identity), d) Law on Sports of BiH (equal participation of women in the Council for Sport, gender responsive budgeting, prohibition of discrimination on all grounds – i.a. disability, age, sexual orientation and gender identity and sexual characteristics), e) Law on Asylum of BiH and f) Law on Free Legal Aid (harmonization with the new anti-discrimination legislation)

-- Launched talks on big future challenges such as legal regulation of same-sex partnerships, legal gender recognition, and creation of multi-annual Action plan for equality of LGBTI people in BiH, that need to be implemented through separate laws in the following period;
+- Launched talks on big future challenges such as legal regulation of same-sex partnerships, legal gender recognition, bodily integrity of intersex people, and creation of multi-annual Action plan for equality of LGBTI people in BiH, that need to be implemented through separate laws and policies in the following period;

-- Led and/or participated on the European level advocacy (i.a. contributions to the BiH Progress Report on women’s and LGBTI rights; European Parliament Resolutions, EU-BiH Structural Dialogue on Justice consultations and written submissions; OSCE/ODIHR hate crime report submission; monitoring the implementation of the Council of Europe Committee of Ministers’ Recommendation on measures of combating discrimination on the grounds of sexual orientation and gender identity) and on international level (i.a.
-UPR written submissions, CEDAW Alternative Report and consultations) advocacy actions in 2011, 2012, 2013, 2014 and 2015.
+- Led and/or participated on the European level advocacy (i.a. contributions to the BiH Progress Report on women’s and LGBTI rights; Alternative Progress/Report on BiH, European Parliament Resolutions, EU-BiH Structural Dialogue on Justice consultations and written submissions; OSCE/ODIHR hate crime report submission; monitoring the implementation of the Council of Europe Committee of Ministers’ Recommendation on measures of combating discrimination on the grounds of sexual orientation and gender identity, consultations with ECRI and PACE) and on international level (i.a.
+UPR written submissions, CEDAW Alternative Report and consultations, UN Committeee against Torture) advocacy actions in 2011, 2012, 2013, 2014, 2015, 2016 and 2017.

-- Introduced first ever human rights education of public officials in BiH about the infringements of human rights of LGBTI people (i.a. intensive training for police inspectors in 2013 and 2015 in FBiH; permanent education of 1300 police officers in 2014; intensive trainings for prosecutors and judges in 2014 and 2015);
+- Introduced first ever human rights education of public officials in BiH about the infringements of human rights of LGBTI people (i.a. intensive training for police inspectors in 2013 and 2015 in FBiH; permanent education of 1300 police officers in 2014; Train the Trainer program for all cantonal Ministries of Interior (MoIs) in 2016; continued with intensive trainings for prosecutors and judges in 2014, 2015, 2016 and 2017, trainings for the IGMs representatives);

-- Started a unique yearlong training and empowerment programme (Equality Academy) for MPs, representatives of executive power and political parties on cantonal, entity and state level in 2015;
+- Started a unique training and empowerment programme (Equality Academy) for MPs, representatives of executive power and political parties on cantonal, entity and state level in 2015, 2016 and 2017;

 - Based on our advocacy, four police stations in Sarajevo Canton, for the first time ever, appointed contact persons for LGBTI victims of human rights violations in 2014;